TheGoodlike13/oblivion_dmg/README.md

 ## Limitations

+I use Windows.
+This means the experience of using the application is tailored for that.
+Since I had setup a linux VM recently, I tried it there, but the console is atrocious.
+It treats arrow keys like some kind of text input...
+Anyway, I'm not going to waste time fixing a limitation on an entire OS I don't use.
+It works fine for me.

 Physical damage is ignored.
 The focus is on spell stacking and using enchanted weapons or poisons as finishers.